Updates

 • Contact local bookstores and ask if they can sponsor a shopping spree event.

 • Find supporters who can donate rare and limited-edition books from their personal collection.
+If you get enough, you can put together a silent auction basket of books.

 • Get in touch with book agents and publishers for the possibility of the author's involvement in the charitable cause.